Richard Galli E-Books & Paperbacks At Amazon

 It’s a different war you’ll find in this novel.
 Funny.
 Intimate.
 Undiscovered.
 Unbelievable.
 All of it based on fact.

 Laughter, love, heartache and pride.
-Danger is never far away, but most episodes are fantastically comic.
+In HEARTS and MINDS danger is never far away, but most episodes in the book are fantastically comic.
 The wise and witty novel is loaded with stories packed with gags and subtle meaning.
-Watch two draftees try to fix a tire - or hear the Secretary of Defense order breakfast - and the true nature of the war finally becomes clear to you.
+Watch two draftees try to fix a tire – or hear the Secretary of Defense order breakfast – and the true nature of the war finally becomes clear to you.
 Feel the thrill as Guy and Mary (and others too) reject conventions and cliches, and explore fresh concepts of wartime sex, fidelity and the unpredictable girl back home.
+And experience the sadness of young Americans squandering their youth and risking their lives in a war that they know is not worth the sacrifice.

 True to a comic tradition, but it has more heart.
 Readers have enthusiastically compared the book to such irreverent classics as Catch-22 and M*A*S*H. While HEARTS and MINDS shares their comic perspective, H&M is infused with more genuine emotion, and unconstrained admiration for the young Americans who served in Vietnam… because The Greatest Generation asked them to go.